Buytition/pub_docs/TUTORIALS.md

 [TOC]

-# What is Buying Project
+# What is Buying Group

-Check out all [Buying Projects](https://savenowclub.com/projects) on SaveNowClub platform.
+[Find]((https://savenowclub.com/groups)) your Buying Groups or [browse](https://savenowclub.com/groups/browse) all buying groups on SaveNowClub platform.

-Buying a large-ticket product or service is like working on a project, you need to spend time research prices and negotiate deals with sellers.
-Buying Project is the project management tool developed by [SaveNowClub](https://savenowclub.com) for large-ticket product or service buyers to create a public page to manage price research activities and/or sell your completed deal information to people who are in need of it.
+Buying Group is a collection of buyers who are looking for desired deals on same product/service, it's a free tool offered by SaveNowClub for buyers to research price and/or look for desired deals of their target products/services.
+Group members are allowed to contribute deals (past price paid or price offers) on their target product/service.

 Here is an [example buying project](https://savenowclub.com/projects/2143/price-research-for-a-used-suv-near-chicago) that does price research on a used SUV near Chicago area.